realworldocaml/book/en/13-objects.md

 class definition is not an expression.
 The syntax for a class definition uses the keyword `class`.

+_(yminsky: the above is slightly confusing: a class definition must be a top-level expression, but it's not an expression?)_

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.ocaml}
 # class point =
   object